tchawla827/GateX_2.0/README.md

 3. **Configure Firebase & Cloudinary**:
    - Set up Firebase for the real-time database.
    - Sign up for [Cloudinary](https://cloudinary.com/) and obtain your **Cloud name**, **API key**, and **API secret**.
-   - Update `configs/database.yaml` with Firebase details and your Cloudinary credentials.
+  - Copy `configs/database.example.yaml` to `configs/database.yaml` and update it with your Firebase and Cloudinary credentials.
-   - Place your Firebase service account key (JSON) at the path specified in the YAML file.
+  - Place your Firebase service account key (JSON) at the path specified in the YAML file or use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 4. **Download Face Landmark Model**:
    - Download: [shape_predictor_68_face_landmarks.dat.bz2](https://github.com/davisking/dlib-models/raw/master/shape_predictor_68_face_landmarks.dat.bz2)